Day of Forgiveness

 Recent research into tachyon-dominated cosmology suggests that faster-than-light particles could explain both dark matter and dark energy.
 While tachyons remain hypothetical, they challenge our understanding of causality and scale.

 Meanwhile, quantum physicists acknowledge that the quantum realm is not far away—we live in it, though its effects are subtle at macroscopic scales.
 Tobias’s metaphor of nested universes echoes this duality.
-So while Tobias’s theory isn’t feasible in a literal sense, it’s philosophically aligned with speculative physics—and may inspire new ways of thinking about scale, perception, and cosmic unity.

 Yes, there are multiple examples of supporting data (remarkably, even from researchers who share the name "Tobias"!), such as: